Javiermunozrodriguez/SCWA/Memoria.md

 **Abstract

 The study consisted of two stages, in the first one the datasets were split by months and analyzed separately to evaluate the features presented in each one.
 To evaluate the representative behavior for city, the dataset will be analyzed to find the water foot print who share the same pattern in behavior.
-In the second stage different regression models were applied to the data to find the relation between the demand patterns and the meter account variables.
+In the second stage, different regression models were applied to the data to find the relation between the demand patterns and the meter account variables.
 This projects shall be considerer as mixed of real data from official Madrid statictis and random consumption in middle city by neighborhood groups, in order to save the public mottion of this task.

 **Introducción